mischa-s/wiha/src/pages/play/index.md

 templateKey: play-page
 title: Ice Hockey in Wellington
 description: >-

   Our aim is to provide a fun & safe environment for all players where they can enjoy the great sport of Ice Hockey.

-  #### There are lots of opportunities to play:
+  #### Hockey is currently on hold for Summer.
+The hockey calendar for 2021 will be posted here when it is announced in mid January.
+The weekly schedule below was from 2020.
+A similiar schedule is anticipated for 2021

   | Day           | Time      | Description                                                                                                                                                                       |